How to use inline ASM using WinAVR

 );

-%A0 is lowest byte of 32 bit value and %D0 is the highest byte.
+%A0 is the lowest byte of 32-bit value and %D0 is the highest byte.
 And then all operations are made with these bytes separately.
-And then can be return as 32bit output parameter by using number as modifier (“0” in this example).
+And then can be returned as a 32bit output parameter by using the number as a modifier (“0” in this example).

 The last thing I would like to cover is pointers.
-The input parameter can be defined like:
+The input parameter can be defined as:

 :”e” (ptr)